flaviostutz/schelly/README.md

 * RETENTION_YEARLY - retention config for years
 format "header1=contents1,header2=contents2"
 * WEBHOOK_BODY - custom data to be sent as body for webhook calls to backup backends
-* GRACE\_TIME\_SECONDS - when trying to run a new backup task, if a previous task is still running because it didn't finish yet, check for this parameter. if time elapsed for the running task is greater than this parameter, try to cancel it by emitting a DELETE webhook and start the new task, else mark the new task as SKIPPED and keep the running task as is.
+* GRACE\_TIME\_SECONDS - when trying to run a new backup task, if a previous task is still running because it dIDn't finish yet, check for this parameter. if time elapsed for the running task is greater than this parameter, try to cancel it by emitting a DELETE webhook and start the new task, else mark the new task as SKIPPED and keep the running task as is.

 # Webhook spec